jaylud90/cybersecurity-portfolio/web-vulnerabilities/web-vulnerabilities/web-vulnerabilities/web-vulnerabilities/reflected-xss.md

 The application reflects user input directly into the HTML response without proper encoding.
 This allows an attacker to inject malicious scripts that execute immediately in the victim’s browser.

+## Impact Summary
+This vulnerability allows an attacker to execute arbitrary JavaScript in a victim’s browser via a crafted link.
+This could lead to session hijacking, phishing attacks, or unauthorized actions if the victim interacts with the malicious link.

 ## Proof of Concept

 Payload: